THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Review Process

-Each year, we typically receive over 100 applications in the open application process.
-We bring together a team of external reviewers from our broader Lipman community in the nonprofit and philanthropic sectors to review the applications using a quantitative assessment framework that focuses on the following:
+Each year, we typically receive around 100 applications in the open submission period.
+We invite a team of trained reviewers from our Lipman Prize community to review the applications using a quantitative assessment framework that focuses on the 4 evaluation criteria of leadership, impact, innovation, and transferability.

 Essay Questions